 Apart from underwriting the three-day convention that will culminate tonight in President Barack Obama’s re-election nomination, there were plenty of ways for companies to participate.

 Real Clear Politics, a political news and polling aggregator, and Research in Motion’s BlackBerry co-sponsored a party on Sept.
 4. A charity baseball event the same day for delegates and other convention-goers, held at the ballpark of the minor-league Charlotte Knights, displayed prominently its corporate and union sponsors.
 They included Archer-Daniels- Midland Co.
-(ADM), which is based in Illinois; the National Air Traffic Controllers Association; and the National Association of Broadcasters.
+(ADM:US), which is based in Illinois; the National Air Traffic Controllers Association; and the National Association of Broadcasters.

 Even as the Democratic plank calls for curbs on “the influence of lobbyists and special interests on our political institutions,” corporate and issue advocates mingled with elected officials at some of Charlotte’s finer establishments.